mirego/trikot/README.md

 Its a functionnal Meta abstraction of visual components.

-This library does not provide platform specific attributes (layout, caps, borders, corners).
-We have decided to draw the line at simple color properties.

 ## The basics
 Both iOS and Android comes with a binding library that supports basics UI components (View, Label, Button, Input, Image) designed to be bound to their meta equivalent (`MetaView`, `MetaLabel`, `MetaButton`, `MetaImage`, ect...).
 Since `MetaViews` are interfaces that are not meant to be modified, Mutable implementations are included to create each type of MetaView (`MutableMetaView`, `MutableMetaLabel`, `MutableMetaButton`, `MutableMetaImage`, ect...).
 We suggest that custom MetaView definition and implementation follow the same pattern.